-&lt;sup>1 The bishop has the right to dispense from this requirement in situations where individuals would be available to serve on the board with particular areas of expertise that would be beneficial.
+1 The Bishop has the right to dispense from this requirement in situations where individuals would be available to serve on the board with particular areas of expertise that would be beneficial.

-II.
 Sexual Harassment

-- 14. Sexual Harassment: Sexual harassment is defined as unwanted sexual advances or other unwanted or offensive visual, verbal or physical conduct of a sexual nature by one adult toward another adult.
-(Any act of sexual harassment toward a minor is an act of sexual misconduct, which is treated in section II below.)
-Sexual harassment includes but is not limited to: - Unwanted sexual advances or propositions - Offering jobs, promotions or benefits in exchange for sexual favors - Threatening to demote, terminate or withhold benefits if an employee protests, refuses or ignores sexual advances - Visual conduct such as leering, making sexual gestures or displaying sexually suggestive objects, pictures, cartoons or posters - Verbal conduct such as making or using derogatory comments, epithets, slurs or jokes - Verbal abuse of a sexual nature such as graphic commentaries about an individual's body - Sexually degrading words used to describe an individual - Suggestive or obscene letters, notes or invitations - Unwanted physical conduct such as touching, assault, impeding or blocking movements - 15.
+- 14. Sexual Harassment:2 Sexual harassment is defined as unwanted sexual advances or other unwanted or offensive visual, verbal or physical conduct of a sexual nature by one adult toward another adult.
+(Any act of sexual harassment toward a minor is an act of sexual misconduct.
+Sexual harassment includes but is not limited to: - a.
+Unwanted sexual advances or propositions. - b.
+Offering jobs, promotions or benefits in exchange for sexual favors. - c.
+Threatening to demote, terminate or withhold benefits if an employee protests, refuses or ignores sexual advances. - d.
+Visual conduct such as leering, making sexual gestures or displaying sexually suggestive objects, pictures, cartoons or posters. - e.
+Verbal conduct such as making or using derogatory comments, epithets, slurs or jokes. - f.
+Verbal abuse of a sexual nature such as graphic commentaries about an individual's body. - g.
+Sexually degrading words used to describe an individual. - h.
+Suggestive or obscene letters, notes or invitations. - i.
+Unwanted physical conduct such as touching, assault, impeding or blocking movements. - 15.
 Sexual harassment by clerics is completely prohibited.
-Sexual harassment is unacceptable on ecclesiastical property, at ecclesiastical events held at other locations and on church-related trips.
+Sexual harassment is unacceptable on ecclesiastical property, at ecclesiastical events held at other locations, and on church-related trips.
 All complaints of sexual harassment are to be investigated and acted upon promptly according to the following process. - 16.
 Step 1 Confrontation of the Offender: Any individual who believes that he or she is being harassed has a right to firmly and promptly notify the offender that his behavior is unwelcome and inappropriate.
 The offender is to stop the offensive behavior immediately. - 17.
 Step 2 Reporting: Power and status disparities between an alleged harasser and the subject of harassment may sometimes make such confrontation ineffective or undesirable.
 If, in the judgment of the person being harassed, such informal, direct communication between individuals is ineffective or undesirable, the subject of harassment is urged to report the alleged harassment. - 18.
-The person being harassed may make the report to his or her pastor, principal, supervisor, the vicar for clergy, the vicar general or the bishop.
-A report may also be made by a third party who has certain knowledge of the situation.
-A pastor, principal, or other supervisor will refer all situations involving clerics to the vicar for clergy for him to handle. - 19.
+The person being harassed may make the report to his or her pastor, principal, supervisor, the Vicar for Clergy, the Vicar General or the Bishop.
+A report may also be made by a third (3rd) party who has certain knowledge of the situation.
+A pastor, principal, or other supervisor will refer all situations involving clerics to the Vicar for Clergy for him to handle. - 19.
 Protection from Retaliation: No cleric is in any way to retaliate against an individual who makes a report of sexual harassment.
 Any acts of retaliation are to be reported immediately, as above.
 Any cleric found to have retaliated against someone for reporting sexual harassment will be subject to disciplinary action.

-&lt;sup>2 The definition of sexual harassment that follows is from the Hawai'i Civil Rights Commission.
-See Appendix 1 for complete text of civil law.
+2 The definition of sexual harassment is from the Hawaii Civil Rights Commission.